Countdown to Final Crisis: Mary Marvel, Holly Robinson, and Harley Quinn

 Holly Robinson arrives in Metropolis, hoping to embark on a fresh start.
 Holly is offered a place to live at a women's shelter, where she meets the reformed Harleen Quinzel.
 She is outraged to find that the refuge refuses shelter to a single mother and speaks to their leader, Athena, who convinces Holly to go on a quest.

 Holly reveals to Harleen that she has been asked to take part in Athena's self-esteem workshop; Harleen is overjoyed at the news.
 Holly is subjected to a purification ritual in which the women are made to fight one another.
 Holly and Harley are the only warriors left standing.
 The two are taken to Themiscyra and told by Athena that their first test is to out-swim the island's water guardians.
 The recruits are led through a series of increasingly dangerous obstacles.

-Holly and Harley explore a cave outside the confines of the training ground, and discover the cave is being used as a hideout by Hippolyta, who reveals to the two of them that Athena is a fake, and advises them to play along until the truth can be uncovered.

-Holly and Harley take Mary Marvel to Hippolyta, who detects that Mary is powerless and that darkness was inside of her.
-After explaining the situation to her, the three ask for Mary's help.
-Mary poses as a slave to spy.

-The group reveals Granny Goodness's identity to the trainees, and after Hippolyta wounds her, she flees to Apokolips, with Mary, Holly, and Harley in pursuit.
+Athena is revealed to be a disguised Granny Goodness and flees to Apokolips, with Mary, Holly, and Harley in pursuit.
 On Apokolips, Mary, Holly and Harley fight Lashina, Stompa, and Mad Harriet of the Female Furies.
 Lashina and Stompa are defeated while Mad Harriet is accidentally killed by Apokoliptian soldiers.
-While formulating an escape plan, Mary says she hears the Greek gods.
-The group manage to free the Greek gods from an Apokoliptian chamber, and Mary regains her powers and previous costume, now with a gray lightning bolt, after saying the magic word "Shazam".
-At the same time, the goddesses Thalia: Muse of Comedy, and Diana: Goddess of the Hunt grant powers to Harley Quinn and Holly Robinson, respectively.
-The now empowered group pursue Granny Goodness, who is killed by the God-Killer.
+The group manage to free the Greek gods from an Apokoliptian chamber, and Mary regains her powers.
+The group pursues Granny Goodness, who is killed by the God-Killer.
 After returning to their own Earth, Holly and Harley return to Gotham, while Mary returns to her apartment and finds Darkseid waiting for her.
 Darkseid offers to return Black Adam's powers to her in exchange for bringing him Jimmy Olsen.
 Mary agrees, and with her restored powers she quickly overcomes the Challengers and captures Jimmy.
-When the Challengers and the Justice League come to save Jimmy, Mary takes out most of them single-handedly.
-After the death of Darkseid, Harley and Holly return to Gotham and share an apartment while Mary tracks down Adam, hoping to become part of a new Black Marvel Family.
-Adam rejects her and leaves, and Mary declares that she does not need anyone.